-- (22)Petitioner. - The individual who initiates court action, whether by the filing of a petition or of a motion for review alleging the matter for adjudication. - (23)Probation. - The status of a juvenile who has been adjudicated delinquent, is subject to specified conditions under the supervision of a court counselor, and may be returned to the court for violation of those conditions during the period of probation. - (24)Prosecutor. - The assistant district attorney assigned by the district attorney to juvenile proceedings. - (25)Protective supervision. - The status of a juvenile who has been adjudicated delinquent or undisciplined and is under the supervision of a court counselor. - (25a) Reasonable efforts.
-The diligent use of preventive or reunification services by a department of social services when a juvenile's remaining at home or returning home is consistent with achieving a safe. permanent home for the juvenile within a reasonable period of time. time or, when the juvenile is not to be returned home, the diligent and timely use of permanency planning services by a department of social services to develop and implement a permanent plan for the juvenile. - Regional detention home.
-A state-supported and administered regional (26)facility providing detention care. - Safe home.
-A home in which the child is not at substantial risk of physical or emotional abuse or neglect. - Shelter care.
-The temporary care of a juvenile in a physically (27)unrestricting facility pending court disposition. - Undisciplined juvenile.
-A juvenile less than 16 years of age who is (28)unlawfully absent from school; or who is regularly disobedient to his parent, guardian, or custodian and beyond their disciplinary control; or who is regularly found in places where it is unlawful for a juvenile to be; or who has run away from home. - Director of the department of social services.
-The director of the (29)county department of social services in the county in which the juvenile resides or is found, or his representative as authorized in G.S.
+- (22) Petitioner.
+The individual who initiates court action, whether by the filing of a petition or of a motion for review alleging the matter for adjudication. - (23) Probation.
+The status of a juvenile who has been adjudicated delinquent, is subject to specified conditions under the supervision of a court counselor, and may be returned to the court for violation of those conditions during the period of probation. - (24) Prosecutor.
+The assistant district attorney assigned by the district attorney to juvenile proceedings. - (25) Protective supervision.
+The status of a juvenile who has been adjudicated delinquent or undisciplined and is under the supervision of a court counselor. - (25a) Reasonable efforts.
+The diligent use of preventive or reunification services by a department of social services when a juvenile's remaining at home or returning home is consistent with achieving a safe, permanent home for the juvenile within a reasonable period of time.
+If a court of competent jurisdiction determines that the juvenile is not to be returned home, then reasonable efforts means the diligent and timely use of permanency planning services by a department of social services to develop and implement a permanent plan for the juvenile. - (26) Regional detention home.
+A state-supported and administered regional facility providing detention care. - (26a) Safe home.
+A home in which the child is not at substantial risk of physical or emotional abuse or neglect. - (27) Shelter care.
+The temporary care of a juvenile in a physically unrestricting facility pending court disposition. - (28) Undisciplined juvenile.
+A juvenile less than 16 years of age who is unlawfully absent from school; or who is regularly disobedient to his parent, guardian, or custodian and beyond their disciplinary control; or who is regularly found in places where it is unlawful for a juvenile to be; or who has run away from home. - (29) Director of the department of social services.
+The director of the county department of social services in the county in which the juvenile resides or is found, or his representative as authorized in G.S.
 108A-14.